bmacer/rmrk-sales-twitter-bot/README.md

 The console output is also written to logs.log.

-When a sale is witnessed, the log will show the Tweet, and the Tweet will be sent:
+When a sale is witnessed, the log will show the Tweet, and the Tweet will be sent.

+# Testing

+You can switch the comment for the websocket connection to run in dev mode, with a local Polkadot node running.
+You might want to use some of the test interactions [here](https://github.com/bmacer/rmrk2-interaction-examples) to see it work, or you can generate your own RMRKs with rmrk-tools.